-- 1. Log in as the Administrator. - 2.
-Navigate to the Details for AccessGate page, if necessary.
+- 1. Log in as the Administrator. - Navigate to the Details for AccessGate page, if necessary.
 (From the Access System Console, select Access System Configuration, then AccessGate Configuration, then the link for the WebGate.). - 3.
 On the Details for AccessGate page, click List Access Servers. - 4.
-A page appears with a message that there are no primary or secondary Access Servers currently configured for this WebGate.
+The Access Servers associated with the AccessGate are listed.